 According to reports, at least 35 million Americans move each year.
 Further reports show that more than 33% of Americans wish they could move out of state.
 So if you are planning to move to another state, you are not alone.
+It might even be that you’re moving to the US from the UK, in which case you’ll have even more to think about!
+Being organised beforehand is key to keeping your move as smooth as possible and keeping your stress to a minimum.

 Perhaps you are moving to start a new life?
 A new career?
 Or just exploring?
 Moving to another state is exciting, yes, but it also comes with some challenges.
 It becomes harder when you have a family, kids, or pets to relocate with.